Visitors to Canada Insurance

 Family coverage rates are 2x the premium rate of the

 if you apply for coverage before your arrival in Canada.

-effective date of insurance if your effective date is within 30
+including your effective date of insurance if you purchase your policy:

 The waiting period will